realitix/zos-ftpmock/README.md

 use a FTP client that supports z/OS FTP server.

-I have done this emulator because I have added z/OS support to NppFTP (a plugin of Notepad++) but the maintener couldn't test the patch.
+I have done this emulator because I have added z/OS support to NppFTP (a plugin of Notepad++) but the maintainer couldn't test the patch.
 With this emulator, he can test it and improve it.

 ## How to use it